-The night between 11th and 12th October we step into a new country.
+On the dawn of 12th October we step into a new country.
 Kuala Lumpur International Airport welcomes us to Malaysia at 5.30 am, after a 4-hour flight from Sri Lanka.

-They are very kind to check us in after a short wait, even though the room is on the same floor as the reception, just behind the corner, and walls aren’t really soundproof… Anyway we manage to get some sleep, and later we go out to explore the busy neighbourhood of Bukit Bintang.
+They are very kind to check us in after a short wait, even though our room is on the same floor as the reception, just behind the corner, and walls aren’t really soundproof… Anyway we manage to get some sleep, and later we go out to explore the busy neighbourhood of Bukit Bintang.
 Street food, street food, and more street food, just how we love it!
 Time to enjoy some delicious chicken satay!

 The next day we go meandering around Chinatown and Little India, close to the Bricksfield neighbourhood: a big melting pot of cultures, food, lifestyles and of course people.
-I think this is the most multicultural city I have ever been to so far, with quite big percentages of every origin, coexisting apparently peacefully altogether.
+I think this is the most multicultural city we’ve ever been to so far, with quite big percentages of every origin, coexisting apparently peacefully altogether.

 From KL Sentral we take the KMT kommuter, that brings us there in about 30 minutes.
 Soon we see the scaffolding all around the huge golden statue at the gates of the cave, unluckily for us.